 Jen Sachs is a filmmaker, animator, and motion graphics artist.

-She received an MFA in Experimental Animation from California Institute for the Arts.
+She received an MFA in Experimental Animation from California Institute of the Arts.

 Sachs creates independent films utilizing a variety of styles and techniques to explore the multi-faceted construction of narrative reality.
 Her films have won prizes for "Best Animation," including a Student Academy Award and have screened in the Museum of Modern Art in New York, the Museum of Contemporary Art in Chicago, in over 70 international festivals including Sundance, Telluride, and Ann Arbor, and have been broadcast domestically on public television and cable.
 Filmmaker Magazine named Sachs a "New Face of Independent Film."